KxSystems/docs-v1/docs/dashboards/barchart.md

 ![Screenshot](img/displaynamecharthtmllight.jpg)

-<aside class="warning">If wildcard is used for <a href="#column">Column</a> name, then dashboards will append any used Display Name to the column name from the database.
-It's best to leave blank when using wildcard naming</aside>
+!!!
+Tip "If wildcard is used for <a href="#column">Column</a> name, then dashboards will append any used Display Name to the column name from the database.
+It's best to leave blank when using wildcard naming."

 ## Zoom/Pan